ElianCordoba/softwareontheroad/src/content/react-hooks.md

   const [age, setAge] = useState(24);
   ```

-  **I love simple and elegant one liners**, _not as much as python people, and definitively I do NOT like insane one liners as python people_
+  **I love simple and elegant one-liners**, _not as much as python people, and definitively I do NOT like insane one-liners as python people_

 # Separation of concerns